 By Arup Roychoudhury and Alistair Scrutton

-Political parties have united to ask Hazare to end the public fast that has drawn tens of thousands of supporters daily to a muddy expanse of open ground in the capital, with increasing concerns about his health.
+Political parties have united to ask Hazare to end the 10-day public fast that has drawn thousands of supporters to a muddy expanse of open ground in the capital, New Delhi, with increasing concerns about his health.

-But Hazare also came under growing criticism that he is holding an elected parliament hostage to his steadfast demands.
+But Hazare has so far appeared steadfast in his hunger strike, despite growing criticism that he is holding an elected parliament hostage to his demands.

 Several scandals linked to the government, including a telecoms bribery scam that may have cost the state up to $39 billion in lost revenues, led to Hazare's latest protest.

 (Additional reporting by Annie Banerji in New Delhi; Editing by Paul de Bendern and Alex Richardson)